dvdarkin/OneNoteXML/README.md

 **Q: Why does my notebook content look so bad?**
 A: OneNote has very rich formatting capabilities not all of that can be mapped nicely into Markdown format.
 I only added support for what I've seen in my notebooks.
 You can run the tool with --debug flag to explore raw XML to see how it looks at the core if something is not working for you.

+**Q: Why is Logseq support limited compared to Obsidian?**
+A: I use Obsidian daily, so that's what gets tested and improved.
+Logseq support works for basic use cases, but I can't maintain features for a platform I don't use.
+If you need better Logseq support, contributions are welcome - the architecture makes it easy to improve the Logseq converter independently.

 ---